bobekryant/bobekryant.github.io/content/About Me/my-first-post.md

 Unlike in finance, where many fin-tech companies entire business model revolve around cleaning and selling data, when dealing with sports the data is hard to come by.
 For instance, the NBA actively changes their api to prevent scraping.
 The pipeline requires the ability to web-scrape, store, and clean the data before any analysis can be done.
-Nonetheless, I have built robust pipelines for the NBA[ref] The NBA topics are decentely technical.[/ref], NFL, and UFC and I will share interesting insights and tidbits on each sport.
+Nonetheless, I have built robust pipelines for the NBA[ref] The NBA topics are decently technical.[/ref], NFL, and UFC and I will share interesting insights and tidbits on each sport.
 I will try to open source as much code as possible so others can play around with data and code.
 </p>

+<h3>Closing Thoughts</h3>
 <p>
 I have a statistics background and my day job is a quantitative researcher so my posts will probably lean on the quant side.
 I can be reached at bobekryant33824@gmail.com if you have any questions or want to connect.